The Participant Code of Conduct is for participants in conferences, workshops, and field projects.

 Reporting Unacceptable Behavior

-If you or someone you know is subject to unacceptable and/or unwelcome behavior, or have any other concerns, please contact the on-duty points of contact for this conference, workshop, field project as identified below and who will be on-site and available by email or phone.
+If you or someone you know is subject to unacceptable and/or unwelcome behavior, or have any other concerns, please contact the on-duty points of contact for this conference, workshop, or field project, as identified on the conference Code of Conduct Form.

-If you would like a template of this code of conduct that you can customize for use at your meeting or conference, please email Kelly Coleman (email@example.com).
-If you have questions about the implementation or details of this code of conduct, please email Mary Helen Matthews (firstname.lastname@example.org).
+If you have questions about the implementation or details of this code of conduct, please email Mary Helen Matthews.

 Please note that a report to the on-duty point of contact, who is not a UCAR manager or supervisor, is NOT considered filing an official report / complaint with UCAR.